chanduo5/Linux_for_DevOps/README.md

 File System: Linux uses a hierarchical file system structure.
 Everything in Linux is a file, including hardware devices and system resources.

+Package Management: Linux distributions use package managers to install, update, and remove software.
+Examples include APT (Advanced Package Tool) for Debian-based distributions and YUM (Yellowdog Updater, Modified) for RedHat-based distributions.